 What to expect

-- The cost of overheads and room rental may determine the place of work; you may work from home if you have the space, or you may work in a private or shared consulting room with the possibility of being able to set up your own practice once established.
+- The cost of overheads and room rental may determine your place of work; you may work from home if you have the space, or you may work in a private or shared consulting room with the possibility of being able to set up your own practice once established.
 Flexibility and mobility are an advantage when starting out.

-- Practitioners need to be at ease with physical contact and with working in a variety of workplaces (including patients' homes) with a range of clients and colleagues.
+- You need to be at ease with physical contact and working in a variety of workplaces (including patients' homes) with a range of clients and colleagues.

 - Self-employment is very common and ultimately offers a choice of working hours and locations.

-- Jobs are quite widely available in both urban and rural areas.
+- You could work in both urban and rural areas.
 Effective self-promotion is essential in order to compete successfully in areas where there are already a number of established acupuncture practices.

-- A uniform is not required, but many acupuncturists choose to wear white clinical clothing (tunic and trousers).
+- A uniform isn't required, but many acupuncturists choose to wear clinical clothing (tunic and trousers).

-Observation and clinical practice form a substantial part of the training, and practice treatments are carried out under the close supervision of trained and experienced acupuncturists.
+Observation and clinical practice will form a substantial part of your training, and practice treatments are carried out under the close supervision of trained and experienced acupuncturists.
 Most training is done within a college or university setting although some online learning is becoming available.

-You can get student membership of the BAcC while studying, which offers access to a student website, copy of the in-house publication and advice on setting up your own practice once you are qualified.
+While you're studying, you can join the BacC as a student member.
+This gives you access to a range of resources, a copy of the in-house publication and advice on setting up your own practice once you're qualified.

 The vast majority of acupuncturists are self-employed and so it is likely you will work from your own home or premises or visit patients' homes.
-There are some who work at private multidisciplinary complementary healthcare or medical centres, where they may rent a treatment room.
+It's also possible to work at private multidisciplinary complementary healthcare or medical centres, where you could rent a treatment room.

 A few companies, keen to enhance their employees' potential, hire acupuncturists to treat their staff.

-Although still quite rare, opportunities for part-time work through the NHS or GP practices are increasing to complement other aspects of healthcare, in areas such as:
+You may occasionally find an opportunity for part-time work through the NHS or GP practices in areas such as: